SmileAPI/smile-openapi/docs/english/guides/onboarding/onboarding-faqs.md

 ## How long is the user data stored in Smile servers?

 All data is deleted and irretrievable once users have revoked access.
-If users do not revoke access explicitly, all user data is retained for 60 days, after which all personal data is anonymized.

 ## What is the validity period of the invite link?